Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 A property with an 8% to 12% cap rate is considered a good rate.

-There are numerous parameters that help determine what a good rate include:
+Having said this, there are numerous parameters that help determine what a good rate include:

 Above, we gave the range of 8 to 12 percent as being “good.”